chillu/github-dashing/README.md

 of contributions, allowing new contributors to get to the top more easily.

 Preview: The [SilverStripe CMS](http://silverstripe.org) project, aggregating over 50 repositories that the project either maintains or actively contributes to.
+View live at [github-dashing.herokuapp.com](http://github-dashing.herokuapp.com/default).
 ![Preview](assets/images/preview.png?raw=true)

 Preview: Leaderboard with detailed scoring (on hover)